atbcb/ICTTestingBaseline/_baselines/07Sensory.md

             <li>Select the lower-right "Cancel" button to close this session.</li>
         </ul>
     </li>
-    <li id="7bTI-2">Check that any auditory cues also provide programmatically determinable visual and/or textual cues.
+    <li id="7bTI-2">Check that any auditory cues also provide programmatically determinable or textual cues.
 [SC 1.3.3].<br>
     For example:
         <ul>
             <li>At the sound of the beep and the appearance of the timer, begin the quiz.</li>